The Global Zeitenwende

 This electoral impasse is taking place side by side with what can only be described as a standoff between opposition supporters and state security forces in some areas of the country.
 This was evident, for example, on Mashujaa Day (a national holiday to celebrate Kenyan heroes), when official celebrations had to be canceled for the first time since independence in four of six counties in Nyanza Province, the stronghold of opposition leader Raila Odinga’s National Super Alliance (NASA), owing to concerns that the proceedings would be disrupted by anti-election demonstrations.
 The only public function to mark election day in Kisumu, the region’s main city, was a political one organized by the opposition, where, despite the presence of various NASA luminaries, state security officers were notably absent.
 According to locals, it was “obvious” that had the police been there, they would have been chased away.

 What triggered the current confusion was the Kenyan Supreme Court’s decision on September 1 to annul the results of the August 8 presidential election.
 As part of the decision, the court ordered the Independent and Electoral Boundaries Commission (IEBC), the organization responsible for running the polls, to hold a “fresh” poll within 60 days.
-Nullifying the election of a sitting president was effectively argued that it was not necessary to prove that malpractice had changed the outcome of the poll; procedural failures, most notably in the transmission of results and the refusal of the IEBC to provide access to its servers, were sufficient cause for it to be annulled.
+Nullifying the election of a sitting president was an unprecedented act, and the decision was distinctive in its jurisprudence.
+The court effectively argued that it was not necessary to prove that malpractice had changed the outcome of the poll; procedural failures, most notably in the transmission of results and the refusal of the IEBC to provide access to its servers, were sufficient cause for it to be annulled.